simplicitesoftware/docs/content/CTG_50_docs/CTG_40_integration/CTG_9_adapters/LSN_10_adapters/adapters.md

      * the native XML reader logs
   * an error file, if the XML import fails

-The following example transforms presents a [basic CSV->XML Adapter](/lesson/docs/integration/adapters/csv-to-xml)
+The canonical example is this lesson: [basic CSV->XML Adapter](/lesson/docs/integration/adapters/csv-to-xml)

 ## Direct Adapters